Fiji recruits overseas nephrologist to head dialysis centre

 “That person will lead the all the operational component of it which includes making sure that we manage dialysis patients and we’ve also got somebody locally who is being trained overseas.”

-The Health Minister says Nephrology is a very specialized area and it comes and requires a good leader.
+The Health Minister says Nephrology is a very specialized area and it requires a good leader.

 He says once the centres are up and running, patients will only pay $75 and government will take care of the other $75 for sessions.